seanconway/PeekIR/README.md

+If you have any questions feel free to reach out to me @ arikrahman300@gmail.com or arik.fm on discord

 # SafeHaven

 SafeHaven is an automated system designed to detect human presence using computer vision and perform targeted Synthetic Aperture Radar (SAR) scans using a 2-axis gantry system.